 Vegetable Stew

-My vegetable stew is made in one pot with classic vegetable pairings potatoes, mushrooms, carrots, onions and celery.
-Plus add whatever else in the fridge!
+My vegetable stew is made in one pot with potatoes, mushrooms, carrots, onions and celery- a hearty, healthy, filling stew great for cold days

 This post may contain affiliate links.
 Please read our disclosure policy.

 When I say this vegetable stew hits the spot, I mean it.
 It’s the kind of meal I throw together when I’ve got a bunch of veggies that need to be used up and a night where I just need something warm and filling without a lot of effort.
-Mushrooms, fire-roasted tomatoes, and the usual suspects like onions, carrots, and celery all team up to make a rich, savory bowl of goodness.
-Plus, it’s a one-pot deal, so I’m not stuck scrubbing dishes for half the night.
-Win-win, right?
+I load it up with onions, celery, carrots, mushrooms, fire-roasted tomatoes and potatoes.
+It’s a one-pot deal that my whole family loves!

 Ingredients for recipe before being prepped: fresh parsley, carrots, celery, diced tomatoes, tomato paste, potaotes, mushrooms, seasoning, flour, garlic cloves, oil, onion, and broth.

-• Mushrooms: Mushrooms are the bulk of this veggie stew and add richness and a meat-like texture.
+• Mushrooms: Mushrooms are the bulk of this veggie stew and add a meat-like texture.
+Any mushrooms will work.

 Dutch oven with cooked onions and mushrooms.